ad-freiburg/ad-blog/content/post/project-energy-price-forecasting.md

 useful to know these before trying out more complex machine learning models for price prediction.
 The graph visualizations help to understand the difference in performances of the models.
 It was shown how the addition of the mean layer helped to improve the MAE without adding any extra trainable parameters.
 LSTM also drastically reduces the number of training parameters.
-However, the best hyperparameter setting still needs to be determined.
+An LSTM can perform much better once the best hyperparameter setting is determined.
 </li>
 </ol><br>
 </div>